seantehds/tp/docs/UserGuide.md

 **Deadline**
 **Q**: What if I typed in an invalid deadline?
-**A**: First, ensure that your deadline is in the right format and it is NOT empty.
+**A**: First, ensure that your deadline is in the right format, and it is NOT empty.

 | Format                                              | Description                                                                              |
 |-----------------------------------------------------|------------------------------------------------------------------------------------------|